engtuncay/engtuncay.github.io/web-css/css-intro-01-Selector-Specifity.md

 }
 ```

-**The :lang Pseudo-class**
+*The :lang Pseudo-class*

 The :lang pseudo-class allows you to define special rules for different languages.

-In the example below, :lang defines the quotation marks for elements with lang="no":
+In the example below, :lang defines the quotation marks for elements with *lang="no"*:

 Example